- Optimizely Web Experimentation

 <head> tag) and to have it load synchronously (blocking).
 This helps ensure that the visual edits you make in your A/B tests are ready to display before the content exists and prevents the original version of the page from showing before the variation renders (a flash of original content).

-Since Optimizely Experimentation is the first thing to run, we activate A/B tests and get ready for page targeting in the order of activation.
-We send events as soon as possible, so Optimizely Experimentation will begin making asynchronous requests to fire impression events and page views.
-If you are running Optimizely Feature Experimentation on your web server, you may have events fire before the server responds to the user's browser before any of the resources start to be downloaded.
+Because Optimizely Experimentation is the first thing to run, A/B tests activate and get ready for page targeting in the order of activation.
+Events are sent so Optimizely Experimentation makes asynchronous requests to fire impression events and page views.

 General analytics scripts do not need to be one of the first things to load.
 In fact, Google Analytics recommends implementing after the